Chestergc/Writing/OnTheTopic/On_the_topic_of_icosahedrons.md

 acos(-(1/3))
 ```

 I want to start over.
-The angle for the octahedron is 109,47 degrees if you're wondering.
+The angle for the octahedron is 109,47 degrees if you're wondering, and I was wrong about the angle for tetrahedrons, the calculations are a bit more complex that intended.
 Start learning maths again, doing it right this time, I can't even consider how the hell would someone even come up with these formulas.

 I suppose I will take my time on this one, and make it a good past time, grab a few books on recreational mathematics before diving into the boring stuff they teach in school.
 There it is, the next topic, recreational mathematics.